Tekalo/common-app-frontend/README.md

 ### `lib`

 This for shared infrastructure across the application.
 You can think of it literally as a library to store business logic, reusable routes, and anything else that multiple pages or components might need to use.

+### `middleware`

+Useful for implementing NextJS middleware.
+This is currently unused.

 ### `pages`